-AIMS on Campus is pleased to introduce its cohort of AIMS on Campus Fellows for 2016-17.
+AIMS on Campus is pleased to introduce its cohort of AIMS on Campus Fellows for 2017-18.
 Throughout the year, they will be writing for the “Free Exchange” blog and assisting with various activities as part of the program.

-We would also like to welcome Gabriel Duguay, a student at Halifax Grammar School who has been a welcome addition to our program.
+We would also like to acknowledge Gabriel Duguay, a student at Halifax Grammar School who has been a welcome addition to our program.
 Gabriel is a bright and ambitious young man who will make great contributions.